Bushido: Usage

-For centuries, the samurai adhered to multiple types of the code of which the interpretations varied per samurai clan and per member of the military nobility.
+For centuries, the samurai adhered to multiple types of the code, of which the interpretations varied per samurai clan and per member of the military nobility.
 This encompassed morality, their role in society, and how to live a life with honor and virtue.
-The samurai had some common values, but they did not have a single definition or path that all samurai were required to abide.
+The samurai had some common values, but they did not have a single definition or path that all samurai were required to abide by.
 The samurai were as practical on the battlefield as any other warriors.
-These concepts, codes and ideals were ingrained in the samurai since they rose to power in the Kamakura period (1185–1333).
+These concepts, codes, and ideals were ingrained in the samurai since they rose to power in the Kamakura period (1185–1333).
 At certain eras, there were prevalent rules and unwritten customs such as the "Way of the Bow and the Horse" (弓馬の道, kyūba no michi) since the 12th century and, in the Edo period, the code of the samurai was formalized with specific virtues and laws by the ruling Tokugawa Shogunate.
 Notable samurai, such as Miyamoto Musashi (1584–1645) and Yamamoto Tsunetomo (1659–1719)., wrote extensively about their interpretations of bushido.
-In the 1870s, the Meiji restoration abolished the samurai class and they were transferred to professional, military and business classes.
+In the 1870s, the Meiji restoration abolished the samurai class, and they were transferred to professional, military, and business classes.
 However, the former samurai and their descendants continued to be influential in Japanese society because they occupied important positions.
-Bushido has continued to exist in various types.
+Bushido has continued to exist in various forms.
 Additional concepts and ideas were added to bushido so that it could evolve with the times.
 It was used in the Armed Forces of the Empire of Japan and symbolically by the successor Japan Self-Defense Forces.
 In the Taisho period, bushido was advocated as the way of the merchant.
 It can be dormant for years and revived during geopolitical instability.
-Centuries of rule by the samurai class has left a deep impact on Japanese society.
-Thus various forms are still used today in e.g. Japanese culture, business, martial arts and communication.
+Centuries of rule by the samurai class have left a deep impact on Japanese society.
+Thus, various forms are still used today in e.g., Japanese culture, business, martial arts, and communication.